An example of linear and radial gradients on canvas tagsWritten by Richard Heyes, on 17th April 2013

-A guide explaining how to use gadients instead of named, hex, rgb() or hsl() colors.
+A guide explaining how to use gradients instead of named, hex, rgb() or hsl() colours.
 You can use linear or radial gradients with canvas and this page has examples of both types.

-Using colors with your canvas applications can be a simple affair - though when it comes to making gradients it gets a little more involved - but only a little.
+Using colours with your canvas applications can be a simple affair - though when it comes to making gradients it gets a little more involved - but only a little.
 There are two types of gradient available - linear and radial.
-The former is a simple color progression with colors slowly transistioning from the first to the second in a straight line.
+The former is a simple colour progression with colours slowly transitioning from the first to the second in a straight line.
 The second - radial gradients - are very similar but are circular in nature instead of a straight transition.

 An example of a linear gradient is: